-David's areas of practice are alternative dispute resolution and construction law.
+David’s areas of practice are alternative dispute resolution and construction law.
 He arbitrates and mediates construction disputes as a trained and experienced neutral decision maker or facilitator.
-He advises owners, general contractors, subcontractors, suppliers and sureties on planning and dispute avoidance, as well as dispute resolution through negotiation, mediation, arbitration, and litigation.
+He advises owners and developers, general contractors, subcontractors, suppliers and sureties on planning and dispute avoidance, as well as dispute resolution through negotiation, mediation, arbitration, and litigation.
 He drafts and negotiates construction contracts and other documents for both private and public construction projects.

 - A public-entity owner of two major hospital projects in connection with disputes between the owner and the architect; issues included design defects, standard of care, contractual interpretation and damages.